sammancoaching/website/_learning_hours/devops/three_ways.md

 * 5 min connect: What is and is not DevOps
 * 10 min concept: 3 ways
-* 20 min concrete: Classify practices that contribute to the 3 ways
+* 30 min concrete: Classify practices that contribute to the 3 ways
-* 20 min conclusions: Which of these practices are you doing or aspire to do?
+* 10 min conclusions: Which of these practices would you like to learn more about?

 ### Connect: What is and is not DevOps?
 DevOps is a broadly used term that is often interpreted in different ways.
 Divide a board into three parts, with the three titles below.
 Ask people to write notes describing their understanding of DevOps in each: